Martin Bell: Independent politician

+Bell described being an independent politician in Parliament as a "fortunate position" given that he was not obliged to support positions he did not believe in (while acknowledging that such compromises were "necessary evils" of party politics).

-As part of his election platform, Bell had stated that he would only serve for one term, his specific purpose being to oppose Neil Hamilton.
+As part of his election platform, Bell had stated that he would serve for only one term, his specific purpose being to oppose Neil Hamilton.
 Bell said that the only thing which could make him change his mind would be Hamilton being selected by the Tatton Conservative Party as a candidate for the next general election.
 However, George Osborne (a future Chancellor of the Exchequer) was selected in March 1999 as the Conservative Party candidate for Tatton.
-Hamilton lost his libel case against Mohamed Al-Fayed in December 1999, ending any prospect of him making an immediate political comeback.
-Though he regretted making the pledge of saying he would only serve for one term, Bell stuck to his promise.
+Hamilton lost his libel case against Mohamed Al-Fayed in December 1999, ending any prospect of his making an immediate political comeback.
+Though he regretted making the pledge of saying he would serve for only one term, Bell stuck to his promise.

+In 1998 he published a manifesto in the International Journal of Press/Politics in which he described his personal philosophy as a journalist as follows: "In place of the dispassionate practices of the past I now believe in what I call the journalism of attachment.
+By this I mean a journalism that cares as well as knows; that is aware of its responsibilities; and will not stand neutrally between good and evil, right and wrong, the victim and the oppressor."

-In 2001, Bell stood as an independent candidate against another Conservative MP Eric Pickles in the "safe" Essex constituency of Brentwood and Ongar, where there were accusations that the local Conservative Association had been infiltrated by a Pentecostal church.
+In 2001, Bell stood as an independent candidate against another Conservative MP, Eric Pickles, in the "safe" Essex constituency of Brentwood and Ongar, where there were accusations that the local Conservative Association had been infiltrated by a Pentecostal church.
 In this election, Labour and the Liberal Democrats did not stand aside for him.
 Bell came second and reduced the Conservative majority from 9,690 to 2,821.